Textovortex/The-Scary-Story/README.md

 git clone https://github.com/atwoyearold14/The-Scary-Story.git && cd The-Scary-Story
 pip3 install -r requirements.txt
 Then, run python3 main.py
-If you die at anytime run python3 main.py again and you will restart from the beginning.
+If you die at any time run python3 main.py again and you will restart from the beginning.

+Windows:

+Download the zip file and extract it
+Open up a command prompt window and navigate to the directory where you extracted the zip file.
+Run pip install -r requirements.txt
+Then, you can run python main.py
+If you die at any time run python main.py again and you will restart from the beginning.